-After some time off and dealing with other responsibilities, which required my attention, here is a new post on building a small web application from scratch.
+After some time off and handling some other responsibilities, here is a new post on building a small web application from scratch.
 With this update we went pretty far on the implementation road, and we are now one step closer to having a functional backend.
-Just as a reminder, the application we are building is a shopping list application with the help of which the user can manage their shopping experience and keep track of items (to buy) by grouping them into lists.
+Just as a reminder, the application we are building is a shopping list application with the help of which the user can manage their shopping experience by keeping track shopping lists and their items.

-This is what I’ve added with this iteration:
+This is what we have achieved with this iteration:

-- get items, either all of them, or only those which contain a given text in their name
+- get the items, either all of them, or by name

-- get shopping lists, either all of them, or only those which contain a given text in their name
+- get the shopping lists, either all of them, or by name

 - get items belonging to a shopping lists

 Embedded H2 database

 To store the application’s data we use for now an embedded H2 database, configured to save its files on the file system (see

 schema.sql, is a script which is executed when the app starts and creates the database objects required by the application (a complete wipe takes place beforehand).